-Referred to as a "hippie" in a recent management book published by Simon and Schuster, Emile Raymond (Ray) explains why - though he's not really a hippie - it's important to acknowledge that a large component of hippie ideology was way ahead of its time, and in light of serious global challenges, still is.
+Referred to as a "hippie" in a recent management book published by Simon and Schuster, Emile Raymond (Ray) explains why - though he's not really a hippie - it's fair to acknowledge that a large component of hippie ideology was way ahead of its time, and in light of serious global challenges, still is.

 For example, what does Ray think of during a meeting with Tony Blair?

 “In his Europe, a History (1996), scholar Norman Davies' estimates that more than 8,000,000 people died in the Thirty Year's War, what is one of Europe's most destructive wars.